tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 + After install success, run PostInstall/install.sh in terminal
 + Then you need to mount EFI partition and replace it with shipped EFI
 + After System EFI replaced by your EFI, Using Opencore Configurator, Clover Configurator or update script to change SMBIOS, generate your serial and MBL
++ Run `python update.py --post` to fix sleep and audio
+    + You can run `bash install.sh` in PostInstall/CombojackFix if cant use above script

++ If you're using intel card, please use NullEthernet for fixing iMess and FaceTime
     + Change MAC in NullEthernet with your new created one, see below

 ### Fake ethernet
 + Generate your MAC address in SSDT-RMNE if using NullEthernet
 + You can make an MacAddress in [Mac generator online](https://www.browserling.com/tools/random-mac)
 + Edit SSDT-RMNE.aml with MaciASL and replace MAC with your generated one
 + Save as -> ACPI machine language (replace exited one)
++ Add it to your bootloader:
+    + Kext add in Kexts (Opencore need add to Kernel in config.plist)
+    + AML's file add to ACPI folder (Opencore need add to ACPI)
 + Reboot

 ### Sleep Wake